andrewrk/node-s3-client/README.md

  * (optional) `deleteRemoved` - delete s3 objects with no corresponding local file. default false
  * (optional) `getS3Params` - function which will be called for every file that needs to be uploaded.
+You can use this to skip some files.
 See below.
  * (optional) `defaultContentType`: Unless you explicitly set the `ContentType` parameter in `s3Params`, it will be automatically set for you based on the file extension of `localFile`.
 If the extension is unrecognized,